Tricks Real Estate Agents Play: 7 Shady Games to Watch for

 • Did the agent agree to eliminate the commission for representing the buyer?
 If not, the chances of them risking their integrity drastically increase.

-The bad real estate agents will take advantage of every opportunity to earn more money from one sale.
+The unethical agents will take advantage of every opportunity to earn more money from one sale.

 And that almost always results in a lower price for the seller.